Verlihub/verlihub/README.md

   * Low RAM and CPU usage
   * It can hold more than 25k users
-  * TLS secured connection via NMDCS protocol
+  * TLS-encrypted connection via NMDCS protocol (requires Go)
   * Utility scripts for simple installation and hub management
   * Export and import of hub setting via MySQL
   * User management with privilegies